liyc-sys/dag-deepresearch/README.md

 ```
 The models evaluated in this process undergo supervised fine-tuning using the [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory) framework.
 Our training procedure utilizes high-quality trajectory data, which is fully open-sourced to ensure research reproducibility.

+> Note: The open-source version of Flash-Searcher uses sequential execution for tool calls.
+To implement parallel tool invocation, refer to the parallel comments in `FlashOAgents/agent.py`.
+Ensure sufficient tool resources are available to support (task concurrency * tool concurrency (deafult: 5)).

 ## Acknowledgement 📑
 Part of the code is developed with reference to the [smolagents](https://github.com/huggingface/smolagents) framework.
 Building on its design principles, we developed the Flash-Searcher framework, which introduces DAG-based scheduling for efficient task dependency management and parallel tool invocation to accelerate multi-tool execution.
 This design enhances both computational efficiency and the flexibility of agentic workflows in complex, multimodal scenarios.